The Regional Broadband Scheme (RBS)

-Reporting covers a 12-month period from 1 July to 30 June of the following year.
+Reporting covers a 12-month period from 1 July to 30 June, following the first eligible financial year.

-Carriers need to keep track of all potentially chargeable premises, associates, potentially concessional premises and recently connected greenfield premises for every month of the reporting period.
+Carriers need to keep track of all potentially chargeable premises, associates, and potentially concessional premises or recently connected greenfield premises for every month of the reporting period.

 Carriers with 2,000 or more premises in any month of a reporting period are required to submit a report to the ACMA for each month of a reporting period through the RBS reporting portal.

-Reports are due to the ACMA by the 31 October of the year following the end of the reporting period.
+Reports are due to the ACMA by the 31 October that follows the end of the reporting period.